This Privacy Notice applies to Deloitte Greece Entities, which are:

 Categories of personal data that we process:

-Deloitte maintains the following personal information that you may voluntarily submit, such as full name, e-mail address, phone number, company name, job position, work and/or home address.
+Deloitte maintains the following personal information that you may voluntarily submit, such as full name, e-mail address, phone number, company name, job position, work and/or home address, pictures and videos taken during events.

 You are responsible for ensuring that any personal information submitted by you is accurate, complete and up-to-date.